Refrigerated/Temperature Controlled Container

 Transitional Facility (ATF)

-Transitional facilities and containment facilities are approved by MAF (Approved Transitional Facility) to hold and manage imported risk goods that are brought into New Zealand.
+Transitional facilities and containment facilities are approved by MPI (Approved Transitional Facility) to hold and manage imported risk goods that are brought into New Zealand.
 Transitional facilities are generally for imported goods such as food products, things made from wood or plant material, sea containers, used machinery or vehicles, and other products that might have some associated bio-security risk.
-These goods undergo an inspection & sometimes treatment of some kind at the transitional facility before they can be “cleared” by MAF.
-New Zealand importers must apply to MAF for approval to operate as an approved transitional facility if they wish to unpack imported goods in sea containers.
+These goods undergo an inspection & sometimes treatment of some kind at the transitional facility before they can be “cleared” by MPI.
+New Zealand importers must apply to MPI for approval to operate as an approved transitional facility if they wish to unpack imported goods in sea containers.
 (Please refer to our Library section for application forms to become an Approved Transitional Faciltiy)

 The unloading of cargo at a intermediate port or point where it is then reloaded, sometimes on to another mode of transportation, but most commonly, from one vessel to another for transfer to a final destination.
 Transshipments are usually made (1) where there is no direct air, land, or sea link between the consignor's and consignee's countries, (2) where the intended port of entry is blocked, or (3) to hide the identity of the port or country of origin.
 Because transshipment exposes the shipment to a higher probability of damage or loss, some purchase orders or letters of credit specifically prohibit it.